Setting Up a Single-Member LLC

 Pass-Through Taxation

 Since LLCs are pass-through entities for federal income tax purposes, they often have lower tax liabilities.
-The sole owner pays personal tax rates after reporting their SMLLC income in their Schedule C. In many states, corporate taxes are much higher than personal income taxes.
-Plus, LLCs aren’t subject to double taxation, when a corporation’s owner pays taxes twice for the same business income.
+The sole owner pays personal tax rates after reporting their SMLLC income in their Schedule C. Unlike corporations, LLCs aren’t subject to double taxation, where the business profits are taxed at the business level and again on the business owner’s personal tax return.
+Read the pass-through taxation definition for more.

 More Taxation Options